Home › Forums › OMPTS Resident Case Discussions › Weekend 4 Case Presentation

 – Dural irritability: bending over increases pain, slumped posture increases pain, braced posture with functional movements, MOI

-– I believe that her dural irritability has led to concurrent myofascial symptoms3.
-What subjective and objective information do you feel is missing and would have been helpful to assess with this patient?
+– I believe that her dural irritability has led to concurrent myofascial symptoms

 – Interested to know which movement recreated shoulder blade pain with Slump